The Voice of the Desert: Biography

 In April 2021, La Voz del Desierto joined a project by Catholic singer Martín Valverde and the Canadian production company Salt + Light Television.
 Together with more than 60 artists from 17 countries, they recorded the Catholic song Nadie te ama como Yo.
 In June 2022, after two years stopped by the COVID-19 coronavirus pandemic, they returned to the stage.

 In August 2022 they participated in the European Youth Pilgrimage (PEJ22) organized by the Spanish Episcopal Conference and held in Santiago de Compostela.
 In October 2022 they gave a concert in the outdoor patio of the National Hospital for Paraplegics, in Toledo, organized by the chaplaincy and the complementary rehabilitation service of the health center.

 In May 2023 they participated in the event This is the Day at the Fernando Martín Sports Center, in Fuenlabrada, a concert in which they shared the stage with Christian singers such as Israel Houghton, Noel Richards, Hillsong London Worship or Gilberto Daza.

 In August 2023 they gave five concerts in Lisbon, Portugal, on the occasion of World Youth Day.
 One of them on center stage before the vigil with Pope Francis.

+On 8 January 2024, Alberto Raposo Gómez was appointed Vicar General and Moderator of the Curia of the Roman Catholic Diocese of Alcalá de Henares by Bishop Antonio Prieto Lucena.
+After 20 years as guitarist and founding member of La Voz del Desierto, Raposo announced in an interview published in February 2024 that he would no longer be able to continue performing with the band because of his new pastoral responsibilities.
+The group, however, was not dissolved and continued its activities with one fewer guitarist.

+On 16 November 2024, La Voz del Desierto performed a charity concert at Colegio San Gabriel in Alcalá de Henares to raise funds for people affected by the 2024 DANA floods in the Valencian Community and other affected regions.
+The proceeds were donated through Caritas Spain to support those affected by the floods.

+On 8 June 2026, the band performed at Santiago Bernabéu Stadium alongside David Bustamante, Daniel Diges, Íñigo Quintero and other artists during the visit of Pope Leo XIV.